javimostoles/vue-todo-app/README.md

 - ➕ Add task
 - ✅ Complete task in case you want to make it available again, instead of delete it
-- 🚫 Delete task
+- 🗑️ Delete task

 > As this app is open source and has GPL-3.0 license, you can fork it, change it, style it 💅, etc

 ## Pending tasks

-- 🗹 Make forms accesible with screen readers
+- Make forms accessible with screen readers

-- 🗹 Save current tasks on localstorage
+- Save current tasks on local storage

-- 🗹 Add unit tests and #a11y tests
+- Add unit tests and #a11y tests

 <!-- ## How to use it? -->
 <!-- ### ⚡️ Live